Displacement

 Also known as: change in position, ฮ”x

-The change in position from a starting point to an ending point, including both magnitude and direction.
-Distinguishes actual position change from distance traveled.
+The change in position of an object, measured as the straight-line distance and direction from the starting point to the ending point.
+Displacement distinguishes actual position change from total distance travelled.

 ๐Ÿ’ก Intuition